 Many infants remain asymptomatic.
 Prolonged or severe hypoglycemia causes both adrenergic and neuroglycopenic signs.
 Adrenergic signs include diaphoresis, tachycardia, lethargy or weakness, and shakiness.
 Neuroglycopenic signs include seizure, coma, cyanotic episodes, apnea, bradycardia or respiratory distress, and hypothermia.
 Listlessness, poor feeding, hypotonia, and tachypnea may occur.

 All signs are nonspecific and also occur in neonates who have asphyxia, sepsis or hypocalcemia, or opioid withdrawal Opioids Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
 Prescription drugs also may have adverse effects on the fetus... read more .
 Therefore, at-risk neonates with or without these signs require an immediate bedside blood glucose check from a capillary sample.
 Abnormally low levels are confirmed by a venous sample.

 Most high-risk neonates are treated preventively.
 For example, infants of diabetic women who have been using insulin are often started at birth on a 10% D/W infusion IV or given oral glucose, as are those who are sick, are extremely premature, or have respiratory distress.
 Other at-risk neonates who are not sick should be started on early, frequent formula feedings to provide carbohydrates.

-Any neonate whose glucose falls to ≤ 50 mg/dL (≤ 2.75 mmol/L) should begin prompt treatment with enteral feeding or with an IV infusion of up to 12.5% D/W, 2 mL/kg over 10 min; higher concentrations of dextrose can be infused if necessary through a central catheter.
-The infusion should then continue at a rate that provides 4 to 8 mg/kg/min of glucose (ie, 10% D/W at about 2.5 to 5 mL/kg/h).
+Any neonate whose glucose falls to ≤ 50 mg/dL (≤ 2.75 mmol/L) should begin prompt treatment with enteral feeding or with an IV infusion of up to 12.5% D/W, 2 mL/kg over 10 minutes; higher concentrations of dextrose can be infused if necessary through a central catheter.
+The infusion should then continue at a rate that provides 4 to 8 mg/kg/minute of glucose (ie, 10% D/W at about 2.5 to 5 mL/kg/hour).
 Serum glucose levels must be monitored to guide adjustments in the infusion rate.
 Once the neonate’s condition has improved, enteral feedings can gradually replace the IV infusion while the glucose concentration continues to be monitored.
 IV dextrose infusion should always be tapered, because sudden discontinuation can cause hypoglycemia.